 More specifically, the projects will be assessed on:

-- Impact (60 points): Addressing a clear community need through the AARP Community Challenge project that brings a positive benefit to the community and its residents, and also demonstrates the ability to accelerate, grow and/or sustain the community’s livability for all
+- Impact (55 points): The proposed project addresses a clear need that brings positive change to the community and effectively engages residents.
+The project also demonstrates the ability to accelerate, grow and/or sustain the community’s livability for all, especially those 50 plus.

 By submitting an application to AARP, the applicant agrees that: